How to Track Headaches on GLP-1 Therapy: A Practical Guide

 If your notes live in screenshots or scattered lists, you miss patterns clinicians want to see.
 Clinical guidance recommends recording onset, severity on a 0–10 scale, duration, and likely triggers like hydration or recent dose changes (KnownWell).
 A consistent record makes follow‑up visits clearer and less stressful.

 This guide gives a practical 7‑step logging framework you can start today.
-Pepio helps you keep dose, symptom, and site notes in one place so patterns are easier to spot.
-Users using Pepio find it simpler to prepare organized notes for clinician conversations.
+Pepio helps you keep dose, symptom, and site notes in one place—use the GLP‑1 Symptom Log, GLP‑1 Side Effect Decoder, GLP‑1 Doctor Visit Prep, and the Injection Site Rotation Planner to structure notes and talking points so patterns are easier to spot.
+Pepio also offers 24 free, no‑sign‑up tools to support GLP‑1 self‑tracking.
+Pepio helps you keep dose, symptom, and site notes organized so it’s easier to prepare for clinician conversations.
 Learn more about Pepio’s approach to organizing GLP‑1 routines as you work through the steps.
+Learn more about Pepio’s GLP‑1 dose calculator here.

 Step‑by‑Step Headache Tracking Process

 A clear, repeatable logging workflow turns occasional notes into usable data.
 Consistent daily logging for 2–3 months gives the most valuable pattern detection, especially for headache tracking after GLP-1 injections (Doctronic – Migraine Diary).
 Headaches can be related to GLP-1 receptor agonists, so a focused log helps separate medication timing from other causes (NIH – Headache and GLP‑1 Receptor Agonists).
-Digital tools also cut the time you spend summarizing entries by up to 60% versus manual notes (Doctronic – Migraine Diary).
+Digital tools can reduce the time you spend summarizing entries compared with manual notes (Doctronic – Migraine Diary).

-6. Export or summarize for your clinician — prepare a concise report before appointments.
+Export or summarize for your clinician — prepare a concise report before appointments.
 Intent: give clinicians a usable record for discussion.
 Example: "Four headaches in past month, intensity average 5."
-Tip: many insurers and clinics value documented diaries when evaluating treatment changes (BCBS – Real‑World GLP‑1 Treatment Persistence).
+Tip: Pepio’s iOS app provides push reminders, durable dose and symptom history, and exportable logs for clinician visits (pepio.app/download).
+Clinicians often appreciate concise, well-documented symptom diaries when discussing treatment options.

 Keeping the same fields and logging window makes entries comparable over time.
 Pepio's approach helps you maintain that consistency and turn daily notes into clear summaries clinicians can use.
 If you want a practical place to start, learn more about Pepio’s approach to symptom and headache tracking in routine management.